spinnaker/spinnaker.github.io/setup/security/authorization/index.md

 {% include toc %}

 Much like authentication, Spinnaker allows for a variety of pluggable authorization mechanisms.
-This page will illustrate how to setup and configure **Fiat**, Spinnaker's authorization microservice.
+This page shows how to setup and configure **Fiat**, Spinnaker's authorization microservice.

 ## Model and Features